Jason M HoglePhotographer Male Jefferson, Texas, US

 Mayhem # 3275077

 What I capture is what I capture and I can't pin myself down to specific genres.
-If you're smiling or if you're naked or if you're just standing there looking awesome, I'm willing to digitally memorialize the moment as long as the image tells a story or raises questions or incites emotions--preferably all three.
+I tend to wing it, especially if the image tells a story or raises questions or incites emotions--preferably all three.

-I have plenty of ideas about what I want to photograph and how I want to photograph it.
-But in my opinion, the most successful shoot is a collaboration between subject and photographer, so don't be afraid to have your own ideas about the kinds of photos you want taken.
+Though I have plenty of ideas about what I want to photograph and how I want to photograph it, IMHO, the most successful shoot is a collaboration between subject and photographer, so don't be afraid to have your own ideas about the kinds of photos you want taken.

-My style tends to be natural--natural light, out in the world instead of in a studio, you looking like you were caught in the moment rather than like you were posed (even if you were posed), although I have plenty of editorial, artistic, and other kinds of ideas.
+My style tends to be natural--natural light, out in the world instead of in a studio, you looking like you were caught in the moment rather than like you were posed (even if you were posed).

-I'm quite willing to do TF*.
-I'm trying my hand at this, so I'd be a fool to say otherwise.
+I'm trying my hand at this, so I'd be a fool to turn down TF* shoots.
 Thus, if you're looking to expand your portfolio without cost or if you're looking to test, feel free to contact me.
 I'll do my best to accommodate you--for your benefit as well as for mine.

 I'm a WYSIWYG photographer (WYSIWYG = What You See Is What You Get).
-I don't "Photoshop" images no matter what.
-The most I do is color correction and white balance, brightness and contrast, sharpness, cropping, B&W conversion, and digital noise reduction.
-Basically, if I can't get the picture I want from the camera, then the picture doesn't exist under the given circumstances.
-(To me, anything that's altered beyond the basics ceases to be a picture and instead becomes a digital painting, something altogether different.)
-Besides, when I start tinkering too much with an image after it comes out of the camera, I often end up with a mess.
+I don't "Photoshop" images outside of converting from RAW to JPG and the usual suspects--color correction and white balance, brightness and contrast, sharpness, cropping, B&W conversion, and digital noise reduction.
+If I can't get the picture I want from the camera, then the picture doesn't exist under the given circumstances.
+Trust me on this: when I start tinkering too much with an image after it comes out of the camera, I often end up with a mess.
 You don't want to see that.

 I'm professional yet relaxed and casual.
-I expect the same from you.
+A shoot should be fun.
+I expect the same from you: laughing and joking during a session is required.

 CreditsFrom my nature photography: